 If you are receiving any errors or wish to debug the CredSSP process you should enable DEBUG level logs.
-These logs show fine grain information such as the protocol and cipher negotiated in the TLS handshake as well as any non confidential data such as the 1st 2 NTLM messages sent and received in the auth process.
+These logs show fine grain information such as the protocol and cipher negotiated and each CredSSP token used in the authentication process.

 - Replace dependency of pyOpenSSL if possible with inbuilt functions in Python

 - Add support for different credential types like smart card and redirected credentials

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.